 The above image was taken in Disney’s recently renovated office, with every object returned to its position at the time of his death.
 You can see how the color of the piano was intended to match the color of his office paneling.
 This is where Disney had Robert Sherman play “Feed the Birds” every Friday afternoon.

 The image above gives you a closer image of the black trim that was added to the piano by Kem Weber in 1939.
 The trim ran along the front of the piano, along the sides, and down the legs, giving the new legs the appearance that they had always been a part of the design.
 When a piano action is removed from a piano, the key slip, the brown wooden piece in front of the keys, is removed and the action is slid toward the front and out of the piano.
-Any trim that is below the key slip is typically the same height as the bottom of the keybed, the piece of wood on which the action slides.
+Any trim that is below the key slip is typically the same height as the top of the keybed, the piece of wood on which the action slides.
 This black trim was too high, so that the action did not slide out easily.
 It could be done, but only by lifting the action over the lip of the trim.
 A piano maker would never make this mistake, but Kem Weber was a cabinet maker, not a piano maker.
 He did not realize that the action needed to be slid out for servicing.
-In this image, you can also see two other pieces of black trim that were added to the piano.
+In this image, you can also see two other pieces of black trim that were added to the piano, at the top of the music desk and on the treble side.
 You can also see the underside of the lid which was painted a coral color.

 Above is the image of one of the buildings with the seven dwarfs seemingly holding up the roof.